cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 each submodule works as expected, then move on to integration testing to make sure they interact correctly.

-**Step 2: Zoom in on one test program**
+**Step 2: Zoom in on one failing test program / test case**

-Pick one failing module, ideally the "innermost" (as opposed to the top module, e.g. the whole processor), and for that module, focus on a single test assembly program, ideally the most basic one among the ones that are failing.
+Pick one failing module, ideally the "innermost" (as opposed to the top module, e.g. the whole processor), and for that module, focus on its individual testbench (utb_***).
+In the case of lab 2, focus on a single assembly program, ideally the most basic one among the ones that are failing.
 Then, run the Makefile with just that one design and program combination in isolation.
 Make sure to use the `RUN_ARG=--trace` flag to get cycle-by-cycle information, and set the VCD flag to 1 if you